Black father of five was shot dead by white police in Louisiana, sparking a wave of protests across the US.

 “We don’t need inflammatory rhetoric.
 We don’t need careless accusations thrown around to score political points or to advance an agenda.
 We need to temper our words and open our hearts, all of us.”

 Obama has repeatedly called for racial unity.
+“Nothing justifies violence against law enforcement,” he said.

-Sterling’s killing was followed the next day with another police shooting.
+His killing was followed the next day with another police shooting.
 An officer killed a 32-year-old black man, Philando Castile, at a traffic stop in the midwestern US state of Minnesota.
 The aftermath of the shooting was also captured on video and streamed live by Castile’s girlfriend on Facebook.

 The deaths sparked outrage and protests in many cities across the US.